unexpectedprofit-org/muzza/README.md

 ## Pre Requisites

+Install NodeJS

 Install Android SDK

 - Download SDK: http://developer.android.com/sdk/index.html?hl=sk#download
 - Select Use an Existing IDE
 - Unzip to desired folder
 - Run ./tools/android update sdk --no-ui

+    You may also want to see the ui or setup a proxy.

+    - Run ./tools/android update sdk

 - Add to your bash profile:

     export ANDROID_HOME="$HOME/applications/android-sdk-linux/tools"